fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 ### Taking the course

-The course contains ten parts, the first of which is numbered 0 for historical reasons.
+The course contains eleven parts, the first of which is numbered 0 for historical reasons.
 A part corresponds loosely to one week (averaging 15-20 hours) of studying, but the speed of completing the course is flexible.

 Proceeding from part <i>n</i> to part <i>n+1</i> is not sensible before good enough know-how of the topics of part <i>n</i>  has been achieved.
 In pedagogic terms, the course uses [mastery learning](https://en.wikipedia.org/wiki/Mastery_learning), and you are only intended to proceed to the next part after doing enough of the exercises of the previous part.